Engage your students in the wonder and curiosity of locally relevant, real-world learning opportunities by taking a field trip.

 NGSS: LS1, LS2

 Find out how seeds travel from one place to another!
-Students observe real seeds and do hands-on investigations to compare and contrast the ways that these seeds move.
-Students will also record their observations and results in journals to take back to school.
+Students will observe real seeds and do hands-on investigations to compare and contrast the ways that these seeds move.

 NGSS: LS1, LS2, LS4, ESS3 🍂

 Go outside and observe prairie, wetland, and urban woodland ecosystems!
 Students will increase their knowledge of Illinois ecosystems by observing living and non-living things on the Nature Museum grounds and by evaluating how the parts of each system interact and work together.

 NGSS: LS1, LS2, ESS3

 Get an up close look at the red worms that work at the Nature Museum!
 Students will observe red worm behavior and investigate environmental preferences.
 Students learn how these worms can recycle food and paper waste and then practice classifying items that can and cannot be fed to red worms.